AlignDrive: Aligned Lateral-Longitudinal Planning for End-to-End Autonomous Driving: Experiments

-In addition to planning ability, we evaluate inference efficiency in \cref{tab:inference_efficiency}.
+\textbf{Inference Efficiency.} In addition to planning ability, we evaluate inference efficiency in \cref{tab:inference_efficiency}.
 Our method achieves the best Driving Score and Success Rate while maintaining lower latency than DriveTransformer and VAD.
-By reducing number of stakced blocks, we further develop \Methodname-Small, which is smaller and faster than HiP-AD yet still delivers superior performance, striking a better balance between accuracy and efficiency.
+By reducing the number of stacked blocks, we further develop \Methodname-Small, which is smaller and faster than HiP-AD yet still delivers superior performance, striking a better balance between accuracy and efficiency.

+\textbf{Open-loop Evaluation.} We achieve the lowest collision rate in open-loop evaluation, and the full open-loop results are provided in the Appendix~\ref{addtion_exp}.